-When trying to create a connection profile in Datamaker for DB2, I am receiving the following error message:
+When trying to create a connection profile in Datamaker for DB2, We received the following error message:

 FATAL CA Test Data Manager- Datamaker logon error